websanco/liferay-learn/docs/analytics-cloud/latest/en/getting-started/quick-tour/multifactor-authentication.md

 To set up MFA,

-1. Login to your Liferay account with your email address and password.
+1. Login to [analytics.liferay.com](https://analytics.liferay.com) with your [liferay.com](https://www.liferay.com) account email address.

     ![Login to Liferay with your user account.](./multifactor-authentication/images/01.png)